Whiteknight/ParserObjects/docs/parsers_core.md

 ### First Parser

 The `First` parser takes a list of parsers.
-Each parser it attempted in order, and the result is returned when the first parser succeeds.
+Each parser is attempted in order, and the result is returned as soon as any parser succeeds.
 If none of the parsers succeed, the `First` parser fails.

 ```csharp
 var parser = new FirstParser<char, object>(